Veritas2024/CSRv2/README.md

     --max_pairs_per_dataset 20000
 ```

-Detailed instructions are available in [data preparation instructions](/docs/data_preparation.md).

-### CSRv2 Training & Evaluation
+### CSRv2/CSR Training & Evaluation
 We have built complete training and evaluation pipeline and you can train and get evaluation results with only one command.
 We offer two pipelines with different ways for evaluation, with one evaluated with [MTEB library](https://github.com/embeddings-benchmark/mteb) and the other takes our self-built evaluation procedure to avoid unnecessary repetitive backbone embedding inference.
+Detailed instructions are available in [training instructions](/docs/training.md) and [evaluation instructions](/docs/evaluation.md).

 ```shell
 python all_step_pipeline_mteb_evaluation.py \